faassen/secretweblog_zola/content/posts/curious-case-of-quentell.md

 training data, an LLM tends to produce bullshit.
-This problem of "hallucination" (I think a more accurate term is [confabulation](https://en.wikipedia.org/wiki/Confabulation)) is well known, and it's inherent to the statitical nature of these systems.
+This problem of "hallucination" (I think a more accurate term is [confabulation](https://en.wikipedia.org/wiki/Confabulation)) is well known, and it's inherent to the statistical nature of these systems.

 **So here is what I think happened**.
 Someone at site X was tasked to create a lot of biographies of designers; the site has a lot of designers.
 And they used